atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 surrounding the token distribution, we propose the $ATONE distribution mechanism outlined below, reflecting a balanced approach to reward participation, engagement, and alignment with AtomOne's vision.
-The intent of the distribution mechasnim is to *increase* the percentage ownership in the network for the *NO* and *NWV* votes, but to also ensures that the percentage ownership of the non-voting cathegories does not exceed a fixed percentage, that is 1/3 of the total supply.
+The intent of the distribution mechanism is to *increase* the percentage ownership in the network for the *NO* and *No With Veto* (NWV) votes, but to also ensures that the percentage ownership of the non-voting categories does not exceed a fixed 1/3 of the total supply.
 A decimation factor is also applied at the end to reduce the total supply by a factor of 10.

 **Note that in addition the ICF will be entirely slashed**.